opensource-place/frontend/README.md

 ## Linting

-> Additionally, you can do `npm run lint` to see formatting errors
+> Additionally, you can do `yarn run lint` to see formatting errors
-> and `npm run lint:fix` to fix them.
+> and `yarn run lint:fix` to fix them.
 > Don't worry if you forgot to lint your code!
 > Someone will definitely fix it in another commit for you :smiley: